img src: http://www.sellmytimesharenow.com/blog/2015-holiday-travel-how-to-save/

 This tip is for the adventurous holiday travelers who are planning on staying for an extended duration of time (3-4 weeks) abroad.
 Eating out may be simpler, but going through the process of cooking a homemade meal in a foreign country could be an exciting experience, and save you money!

-"Cooking your own meals ia sometimes much cheaper than eating out depending on where yout travel.
+"Cooking your own meals is sometimes much cheaper than eating out depending on where you travel.
 When I'm in a new place, I'll try the foods I want to try (i.e. Raclette and fondue in Switzerland), but then for the rest of the meals I find it best to cook." -Kim Nguyen (Study-abroad student in Spain)

 Holiday Travel Tip #3: Try Different Modes of Transportation

-It may seem convienient to take taxis everywhere, but in many places there may be other convienient, more affordable tranportation options.
+It may seem convenient to take taxis everywhere, but in many places there may be other convenient, more affordable transportation options.
 In Korea for example, I found the subway system to be cheap, safe and reliable.
 I just made sure to allot a little extra time in my day for walking to the subway station and transfers.
 I had no problems, and I ended up saving a lot of money!

 Holiday Travel Tip #4: Get a Credit Card with No Foreign Transaction Fees